keyboardmedicNL/youtubelivebot/Readme.md

 # how to use
+1. install python on your system from the python website https://www.python.org/downloads/
-1. place all contents in a folder and make a "config" folder.
+2. place all contents in a folder and make a "config" folder.
-2. make a config.json and copy the text below into the file
+3. make a config.json and copy the text below into the file
 ```
 {
     "youtubeApiKey": "youtubedataAPIkey",